Pallavaram: Pallavaram Lake

 Pallavaram Lake (or Pallavaram periya eri, literally meaning 'big lake'), once a sprawling water body covering about 189 acres, has shrunk to a small patch on the lines of a pond on one side and a hillock of garbage on the other.
 The dumping of garbage from all the 42 wards of the Pallavaram Municipality for nearly a decade is the main reason for the shrinkage of the water body.
 Nearly 25 acres had been lost to encroachments alone.
 The construction of Pallavaram–Thoraipakkam Road, a project initiated to connect Chennai Airport and Rajiv Gandhi Salai, had split the lake into two halves.
 The portion of the lake on the southern side of the road has completely been covered by garbage.
 On the northern side of the road, the discharge of sewage from commercial establishments and homes and also effluents from some of the leather manufacturing units in Nagalakeni has affected the quality of the water.
 This is one of the oldest Palaeolithic culture site.

+To address the legacy waste, the Tambaram Corporation proposed biomining of the waste that had permeated below the lake bed.
+In May 2026, the corporation launched a new solid waste transfer system to tackle the decades-old dumping issue across the region.
+This ₹8 crore project involves compressing segregated waste into sealed containers at transfer stations—such as the one located at Kannadapalayam—before transporting it directly to processing yards, significantly reducing open dumping and associated odors near waterbodies like Pallavaram Lake.

 Connectivity

 Two major State highways are initiated from Pallavaram, namely, the SH 113A Pallavaram-Kundrathur-Poonamallee Road and the SH 109 Pallavaram - Thuraipakkam Radial Road.

+As of 2025–2026, major infrastructure expansions have been initiated to alleviate traffic, including the widening of the GST Road under the Pallavaram Flyover, the expansion of the 6.8 km Pallavaram to Kundrathur Highway from two into four lanes, and further widening of the Pallavaram to Thoraipakkam Radial Road.
+Future transit connectivity is expected to be bolstered by the Chennai Metro Phase 2 (Corridor 5) and a planned 15.5 km double-decker elevated metro corridor from Chennai Airport to Kilambakkam, which will run along the GST Road to ease vehicular congestion.